RobinBrouwer/gritter/README.md

 ### JQuery code produced

-The add_gritter produces a JQuery code as below for the `add_gritter` helper call.
+The  `add_gritter` helper produces a JQuery code as below for the call.

 ```ruby
  <%= add_gritter(:success, "See my notification")%>